-This repair will require some items.
+The arm pads repair will require some items.

 Let’s get started.

-A few common hardware store materials can be used to repair cracks and breaks in a chair arm.
+A few common hardware store materials can be used to repair cracks and breaks in a quality chair arm.

-You only need a few basic tools and materials to restore cracked office chair arms to save your favorite office chair.
+You only need a few basic tools and materials to restore cracked chair arms to save your favorite office chair.

 Epoxy is an effective, high-strength adhesive that can strengthen cracks in your chair arm.